nicoleli04/CSE151A-Project/README.md

 ### Preprocessing Discussion
 In our preprocessing step, we started out with a pairplot in order to visualize the data better, starting off with Country.
 This was not entirely helpful, so we decided to move on to dropping all our null values to clean up our datasets.
 We then used the describe and info functions to better see what is happening in our data.
 We then realized that many of the columns were not named in the exact same way, so we changed these names so that merging the datasets later would be much easier.

 We also used a similarity matrix in an attempt to match reviews to certain products based on how similar they are in product name on reviews, and we also wanted to attach all of the reviews to the product.
+We generated another pairplot afterwards, shown by PP 11, and found that creating a pairplot using product type revealed more data than simply doing it by country.
+We also created countplots using type, and found that type label 21 seemed to have the most products.

+A histplot indicated that most of the products ranged in the 4.2-4.3 area, meaning most of the products were well received.
+Our second histplot indicated that most of the products were less than 100 dollars, with the most amount of products ranging near 20-30 dollars.

 Other preprocessing methods included checking the shape of our data, trying to locate where our null values are, and using value_counts() to see how many instances of each entry we have.